PostgreSQL settings

 All interfacesDetermines the WAL

-processing stage at which a transaction is considered committed.Values for this setting can range:
+processing stage at which a transaction is considered committed.The allowed values are:

-Management console/CLITerraformAPIon: Transaction is committed once its WAL record is written both to the master’s disk and to the disks of every quorum replica.off: Transaction is committed even if its data has not yet been flushed to WAL.
-Due to the asynchronous nature of writes, transaction data in this case can be lost in the event of a disk subsystem failure.local: Transaction is committed once its WAL record is written to the master’s disk.remote_write: Transaction is committed once its WAL record is written to the master’s disk and all quorum replicas have received the WAL and provided it to the OS for writing to disk.
-If the master’s disk fails and the operating systems on quorum replicas crash, transaction data with this synchronization level can be lost.remote_apply: Transaction is committed once its WAL record is written to the master’s disk and all quorum replicas have received the WAL and applied the changes it contains.
+Management console/CLITerraformAPIon: Transaction is committed once its WAL record is written to the master’s disk and to the disks of the quorum of replicas.off: Transaction is committed even if its data has not yet been flushed to WAL.
+Due to the asynchronous nature of writes, transaction data in this case can be lost in the event of a disk subsystem failure.local: Transaction is committed once its WAL record is written to the master’s disk.remote_write: Transaction is committed once its WAL record is written to the master’s disk and every quorum replica has received the WAL and passed it to its operating system for writing to disk.
+If the master’s disk fails and the operating system on a quorum replica crashes, transaction data with this synchronization level can be lost.remote_apply: Transaction is committed once its WAL record is written to the master’s disk and every quorum replica has received and processed the changes from the WAL.

 The default value is